LIF Financial Services Risk + Compliance Symposium NYC 2026

 1:00 – 1:50 PM: Panel DISCUSSION The advancement of minerals & materials security in the U.S.

-• Demand drivers: The data center boom, the pullback on green technology and clean energy, the modernization of America’s defense and aerospace infrastructure, and other trends shaping the outlook for minerals demand in the U.S.
+• Demand drivers: The data center boom, the pullback on green technology and clean energy, the modernization of America’s defense and aerospace infrastructure, and other trends shaping the outlook for minerals and materials demand in the Western world

 • Shifting tailwinds: The key opportunities and challenges emerging from the shift in emphasis from price to policy in the materials industry